FAQ

 Do I need a support crew?

-All the races are unsupported.
+Nope.
+All our races are unsupported.
 No outside assistance is allowed.

 What are the lengths of the different disciplines?

-- For the Epic, biking will be approximately 40-60 miles, canoeing will be approximately 28 miles, trekking will be between 20 and 50 miles.
+• For the Epic (24+ hour) races you can expect biking will be approximately 40-60 miles, paddling will be approximately 28 miles, and trekking will be between 20 and 50 miles.

-- For the Sprint, biking will be approximately 10-15 miles, canoeing will be approximately 3 miles, and trekking will be between 5 and 15 miles.
+• For the Strong (6- to 12-hour) races you can expect biking will be approximately 8-15 miles, paddling will be approximately 10-15 miles, and trekking will be between 10 and 20 miles.

 All distances may vary depending on your route choice.

-Soloists will be provided with a kayak for the paddle section with a PFD and paddle.
-All other teams will be provided with a 17′ canoe, PFDs and a single blade paddle for each team member.
+If there is a paddle section and a soloist category, soloists will be provided with a kayak for the paddle section with a PFD and paddle.
+All other teams will be provided with a 17′ canoe, PFDs, and a single blade paddle for each team member.
 You are permitted to use your own paddle and/or PFD.
-No personal boats are allowed.
+No personal boats are allowed (unless indicated otherwise).

 Do you have more information on the course?

-Detailed descriptions for all the races can be found at the following links:
+Detailed descriptions for all the races can be found at the Adventure Enablers website under each event.

 How much navigation/map reading will be involved?